April 11, 2023

 The King’s birthday is celebrated all around the Netherlands and even abroad, but it just can’t be compared to the party you will experience on King’s Day in Amsterdam.
 In fact, the party always starts early, with King’s Night.
 In the night before the national celebration, Amsterdam’s best clubs, bars and pubs welcome hordes of excited revellers to special King’s Night parties and events.

 The orange crowds can become a bit too much throughout the day.
-If you need a break, several attractions and museums are open on King’s Day, such as the Rijksmuseum and the Van Gogh Museum.
+If you need a break, several attractions and museums are open on King’s Day, such as the Rijksmuseum and BODY WORLDS, Ripley's Believe It or Not! and the Amsterdam Icebar.
+Though they may have other opening hours than on other days.